nubs/which/README.md

 ```

 Finally, an additional `locateAll` method is included.
 If a command exists at
 multiple places on the `PATH`, this will return all of them.
-It behaves all
+It operates
-the rules as the standard `locate` method.
+under all the rules as the standard `locate` method.
 ```php
 $locatorFactory = new \Nubs\Which\LocatorFactory\PlatformLocatorFactory();
 $locator = $locatorFactory->create();